jjjxu/GalComm_Blocklist/README.md

 Modifications performed to the TSV were:

--Stripped Category names off
+- Stripped Category names off
--Added 0.0.0.0 to comply with HOSTS format
+- Added 0.0.0.0 to comply with HOSTS format

 You can feel free to add this to your blocking software like Pi-Hole or otherwise.
 You should only do so if you know what you are doing, and if you can undo potential damage involved.
 I am not responsible for any damage that you cause by misimplemnting this blocklist.